 Independent learning is encouraged in addition to scheduled lab hours.
-In order to ensure that all students have the equal opportunity to have extra lab practice; times will be assigned by the program faculty.
+To ensure that all students have the equal opportunity to have extra lab practice; times will be assigned by the program faculty - if available.
 If the student cannot make it to the scheduled time then it is their responsibility to notify the faculty and their slot will be made available to another student.
-The student can trade lab times with other students by filling out an agreement form.
+Students can trade lab times with other students by meeting with the Clinical Coordinator.